LibreCAD/docs/ref/widgets.rst

     :scale: 100
     :alt: Layer Context Menu

-Right-clicking on a layer opens a pop-up menu that provides equivalent operations to the item marked with an asterix (*).
+Right-clicking on a layer opens a popup menu that provides equivalent operations to the item marked with an asterisk (*).

 More details on creating and using :ref:`layers <layers>` can be found in the **User Guides**.